 When the Soviet Union collapsed in 1991, the Suurküla Aerodrome fell out of use.
 In May 1997, Ämari Air Base became home to an aerial unit, and, when Estonia joined NATO in 2004, the base was made NATO-interoperable.
 It’s since underwent a major infrastructure overhaul.

 That being said, the Ämari Air Force Cemetery has remained untouched.

-Ämari Pilots’ Cemetery is no longer an active graveyard, but the grounds continue to be maintained.
-The cemetery takes a unique approach in memorializing pilots who gave their lives for their country to ensure they will never be forgotten.
+Ämari Pilots’ Cemetery is no longer an active gravesite, but the grounds continue to be maintained.
+It takes a unique approach in memorializing pilots who gave their lives for their country, and ensures they’ll never be forgotten.